digitalcredentials/tls-did/doc/documentation.md

 await tlsDid.loadDataFromRegistry()
 ```

 In the next step, you store the domain's TLS cert chain up to, **but not including the TLS root certificate** on chain.
-You pass the cert chain as an array of pem encoded certs and the TLS private key to the addChain method. **Note** that the domain's certificate has to be the first element of the array and all intermediate certs should follow in their logical order.
+You pass the cert chain as an array of pem encoded certs to the addChain method. **Note** that the domain's certificate has to be the first element of the array and all intermediate certs should follow in their logical order.

 ```javascript
 //Exemplary cert chain